Baal Shem Tov, or Besht — the founder of Chasidism —

 In one sense, the point is that no matter how horribly things have gone wrong, they can be reversed.
 But the foundation of this hope is that God's covenant with the land has not ended.
 When we restore ourselves to God and to doing justice, we also restore ourselves to the land, righting the relationships of eating and taking that have become disordered and distorted.

-She didn't come back.
-But we Jews haven't given up on God.
+What happened in my personal life is that she didn't come back, and I moved on.
+But we Jews haven't moved on or given up on God.
 The other side of the reflection on punishment in Eikhah is to hold a mirror up to God in order to show that the punishment went too far, beyond any measure of justice.
 That's how the image of cannibalism functions later in the book (2:20):

 See YHVH and look: Whom did you treat like this?